Semi-supervised Contrastive Learning Using Partial Label Information: Methods

 \subsection{Null Space Tuning}

 Given a set of labeled data $\{x_i, y_i\} \in D$ and unlabeled data $\{x^*_i\} \in D^*$ for which some equivalence classes are known, we perform Nullspace Tuning by adding to a standard loss function $\mathcal{L}_s$ a penalty on the difference in the predicted probabilities for pairs of elements of $D^*$.
-So the new loss function $\mathcal{L}$ becomes
+The new loss function $\mathcal{L}$ becomes

-where $h$ is the vector-valued prediction function of the model, $\lambda$ is a hyperparameter weighting the contribution of the nullspace loss term, and $x^*_j \sim x^*_k$ is known.
-Note that $x^*_j$ and $x^*_k$ have no required relationship to the labeled $x_i$, and randomization of the choice in unlabeled pairs could be a source of further data augmentation.
-In our first experiment, we use cross entropy as the standard loss function component $\mathcal{L}_s$.
+where $h$ is the vector-valued prediction function of the model, $\lambda$ is a hyperparameter weighting the contribution of the nullspace loss term, and $x_j^*$ and $x_k^*$ are two unlabeled samples such that $x^*_j \sim x^*_k$ is known.
+Note that $x^*_j$ and $x^*_k$ have no required relationship to the labeled $x_i$.
+By minimizing the distance between equivalent unlabeled data $x_j^*$ and $x_k^*$, we encourage the model towards zero within-class scatter similar to null space learning [Zhang 2016], but rely on the supervised term to ensure positive between class scatter.
+In the first experiment, we use cross entropy as the standard loss function component $\mathcal{L}_s$.